Calf pain that just won’t go away is actually a fairly common complaint.

 It should be simple, you say.

 So what’s your best way of working out what’s causing your pain?

 If you are looking for something more accurate, obviously a trip to your local physiotherapist would be your best bet.

 Diagnosis: an inflammatory response from a tendon or even a muscle attachment point on the back of the shin bone.

-Bone stress will typically ache for 1-3 days after every run.
+Diagnosis: Bone stress will typically ache for 1-3 days after every run.
 It will ache even when you’re not putting pressure on the leg.

 But typically as the condition worsens, the pain will extend down into the foot and/or up further into the hamstring.